 Background Information about the Calgary Waldorf School

-The Calgary Waldorf School incorporated in 1985 and now enrolls 275 students in our programs, from Preschool and Kindergarten to Grades One through Nine.
-Another 40 children attend our Parent and Tot classes.
-Our 40-member Faculty and Staff include Early Childhood Teachers, Grade School Class Teachers, Grade School Subject Specialist Teachers (for French, German, Music, Art, Handwork, Woodwork, Arts and Crafts, Physical Education, Eurythmy, Learning Support, and Computers and Information Technology), and teaching/classroom Assistants.
-Our Administrative Team is composed of a Pedagogical Administrator, a School Administrator, a Financial Manager, an Admissions Manager, a Facility Manager, a Receptionist/Administrative Assistant, and a Special Events Administrative Support position.
+The Calgary Waldorf School incorporated in 1985 and now enrolls up to 275 students in our programs, from Preschool and Kindergarten to Grades One through Nine.
+Our 40-member Faculty and Staff include Early Childhood Teachers, Grade School Class Teachers, Grade School Subject Specialist Teachers (for French, German, Music, Art, Handwork, Woodwork, Physical Education, Eurythmy, Learning Support, and Computers and Information Technology), and teaching/classroom Assistants.
+Our Administrative Team is composed of a Pedagogical Administrator, a Financial Administrator, an Admissions and Facility Manager, a Receptionist/Administrative Assistant, and a Community Engagement Manager.

-We relocated in 2002 from a downtown site to the neighbourhood of Cougar Ridge on the central-south-western edge of the city, when we moved into our beautiful, new purpose-built school.
+We relocated in 2002 from downtown to the neighbourhood of Cougar Ridge on the central-south-western edge of the city.
 As well as the facility itself, the school grounds, the natural parks, and the access to the Rocky Mountains and to housing are all advantages in our Cougar Ridge location.
 Our school families offer a warm, supportive community and many of our families live near the school, within walking or biking distance.

 The Calgary Waldorf School is an Accredited, Full Member School of AWSNA (the Association of Waldorf Schools of North America) and a Full Member School of WECAN (the Waldorf Early Childhood Association of North America).
 We are also a member of AISCA, the Association of Independent Schools and Colleges of Alberta.

-We are a unique independent school which receives one-third of our revenue from the Provincial government, as all private schools in Alberta receive some public funding from the Ministry of Education (“Alberta Education”).
+We are a unique independent school which receives one-third of our revenue from the Provincial government, as all independent schools in Alberta receive some public funding from the Ministry of Education (“Alberta Education”).
 Our committed teaching Faculty obtain Alberta Teaching Certification, as is required of all teachers in Alberta, and our Faculty complete Waldorf teacher education as well.
-The school provides our teachers with generous professional development financial support towards their Waldorf Teacher Training certification and continuing education in Waldorf studies.
+The school provides our teachers with financial support towards their Waldorf Teacher Training certification and continuing education in Waldorf studies.

-Please join us for a school tour, a Speaker Series event, our Gateways Conference, a social or festival special community event, or a student performance.
+Please join us for a School Tour, a Speaker Series event, or our Waldorf Faire.
 We look forward to welcoming you to our Calgary Waldorf School.